 DOTAREM, like most other medicines and diagnostic agents can cause side effects in some people.
-These side effects are usually mild to moderate and short-lasting.
+These side effects can sometimes be serious but they are usually mild to moderate and short-lasting.

 Most side effects occur during injection or during the first hour after the injection.
 Some side effects may appear several days after the injection of DOTAREM.

-The most common side effects during administration of DOTAREM include headache, tingling sensation, sensation of warmth or cold and/or pain at the injection site, nausea, vomiting and mild allergic reactions (usually affecting the skin such as rash and itchiness).
+The most common side effects during administration of DOTAREM include headache, dizziness, changes to taste, tingling sensation, sensation of warmth or cold and/or pain at the injection site, nausea, vomiting, hypertension, hypotension, abdominal pain and mild allergic reactions (usually affecting the skin such as rash and itchiness).

 AFTER USING IT